5 Easy Ways to Improve Your Credit Score

 4. Monitor Your Credit Report Regularly:

 Your credit report contains a wealth of information about your credit history, including your payment history, credit accounts, and inquiries.
 Monitoring your credit report regularly allows you to spot any errors or inaccuracies that could be dragging down your score.
 By law, you’re entitled to a free copy of your credit report from each of the three major credit bureaus – Equifax, Experian, and TransUnion – every 12 months.
 Take advantage of this opportunity to review your credit report for any discrepancies and dispute any errors you find.
+The easiest way to monitor your credit score is by using Select Bank’s My Credit Manager tool, located directly in your Online Banking account!

 5. Diversify Your Credit Mix: